Sakya Choekhor Lhunpo (The Melbourne Sakya Centre) aims to develop the

 - Teaching visits by Khenpo Ngawang Damchoe in 2015.

-We are pleased to give early notice that Khenpo la has agreed to teaching visits in Melbourne during July 18th and 19th and December 5th and 6th 2015.
+We are pleased to give early notice that Khenpo la has agreed to teaching visits in Melbourne during September 4th to 6th and December 4th to 6th 2015.
 Details to be confirmed.
 Mark these dates in your calendar now.

 - Empowerments by His Eminence Luding Khen

 In Warragul Thursday 15th January 2014 and Melbourne on Sunday 18th January 2014.

 We are honoured by a visit from his Eminence Luding Khen Rinpoche in the New Year.
 While here he will be giving a Medicine Buddha empowerment in Warragul and a Rigsum Gonpo empowerment in Melbourne (see brochure inside and outside.
 Click here to book).
 Rigsum Gompo is translated as The Lords of the Three Families (Avalokiteshvara, Manjushri and Vajrapani).
 His Eminence will be accompanied by Khenpo Ngawang Damchoe.